-Automatic spending cuts that took effect Friday are expected to touch a vast range of government services.
+Automatic spending cuts scheduled to take effect Friday are expected to touch a vast range of government services.
 Some examples:

 Veterans' funerals at Arlington National Cemetery could be cut to 24 a day from 31, meaning delays in burials for troops from past wars.
 Troops killed in action in Afghanistan will be the priority — they are usually laid to rest within two weeks, Army spokesman George Wright said.
 But overall funerals would be reduced by about 160 a month because of furloughs among civilian employees who work with families to schedule services as well as furloughs among crews that dig the graves and do other grounds work.